Skip to content

 sheet tray with pan roasted beef

-Next, caramelize onions in the pot for about 20 minutes and then stew with the garlic, tomatoes, chiles, and spices until the chiles are soft and tender.
+Caramelize & Stew: I cook the onions in the pot for about 20 minutes until they turn golden and caramelized.
+Then, I add the garlic, tomatoes, chiles, and spices, letting everything stew until the chiles are soft and tender.

 roasted tomatoes, peppers, and spices in a pot

-Blend the chile mixture until very smooth.
-Then, place it back in the pot along with water or beef stock, salt and pepper, and the meat, and cook for 2 hours over medium heat or until very tender.
+Blend & Cook: I blend the chile mixture until it’s completely smooth.
+Then, I pour it back into the pot, add water or beef stock, season with salt and pepper, and return the meat to cook over medium heat for about 2 hours until it’s fall-apart tender.

 braising beef in a birria consome